DhananjayGupta300/DhananjayGupta300.github.io/_posts/2019-01-10-Java On The Rocks.md

 ### My Opinion

-Java 8 will be around for quite a while. <br/> Moving forward to Java 11 or the latest is a better option because rest of the versions are already dead, the main problem is building a roadmap on using Java in production.
+Java 8 will be around for quite a while. <br/><br/> Moving forward to Java 11 or the latest is a better option because rest of the versions are already dead.
+<br/><br/> The main problem is building a roadmap on using Java in production.
 Jakarta EE eclipse has 894 dependencies, so what about Java 11?
 A 12-18 months security update overlap is critical for continuity (Java 8 fixed 1926 bugs in seventeen months, 1213 bugs in between the sixth and eighteenth months).<br/> Earlier, the long term supported versions provided stability, security and free updates, all together.
 The dynamic shift has rendered a problem, no more overlap now!
 One must pick any two from among stability, security and free. <br/><br/>

 Someone must take care of this!
 Who are they going to be?

-The discussion ends open-ended!
-JAVA, on the rocks indeed gave me a buzz! does it ring any bells to you?
+The discussion is thereby **open-ended!** JAVA, on the rocks indeed given me a buzz! does it ring any bells to you?